usnistgov/Docs4NIST/docs/customization.rst

 ``update_pages`` templates
 --------------------------

-The second set of tempaltes is used by the :ref:`UPDATEPAGES` sub-action to modify the
+The second set of tempaltes is used by the :ref:`UPDATEPAGES` sub-action to create the pages on the hosting site that enable switching between different documentation variants.

 You can customize any of these templates copying them to a :file:`_templates/` directory at the root of your `nist-pages` branch and